A Review of Techniques for Ageing Detection and Monitoring on Embedded Systems: Discussion and Future Directions for Research

+The body of literature reviewed in this work shows that state-of-the-art research on ageing monitoring predominantly studies degradation effects in a component-wide scope.
+In reality, components are not deployed to work in isolation.
+Embedded systems are complex and involve various interconnected, interdependent components.
+As complex systems, they exhibit composite effects and often present emergent dynamics.
+To achieve an understanding of system-wide health, further research is needed.
+Questions, such as `How do ageing mechanisms of one component interplay with those of others?' demand an answer.

+Following this system perspective, it is equally important to recognize the impact of low-level physical conditions on the overall system performance.
+It is necessary to enhance upper-layer logic with ageing monitoring insights in order to implement more reliable and autonomous systems.
+Work on degradation mitigation techniques at upper layers has started \cite{camt-kadk-17}.

-The existing body of literature showed extensive research towards the implementation and deployment of self-tests for FPGAs.
-Indeed, their re-programmable nature makes them excellent candidates for synthesizing test resources which can later be removed during operation.
-Nevertheless, techniques to assess or monitor degradation on microcontrollers, SoCs, and power supplies have focused on external tests, mainly to understand the impact of ageing processes.
-In this sense, BIST and SBST for physical degradation effects on these components require further investigation.
+The literature represents extensive research towards the implementation and deployment of online tests for FPGAs.
+Indeed, their re-programmable nature makes them excellent candidates for synthesizing test resources, which can later be removed during operation.
+Ring oscillators are frequently employed as sensors for variability analysis and ageing monitoring, even on more modern FinFET-based devices.
+Nevertheless, techniques to assess or monitor degradation on microcontrollers, SoCs, and power supplies have merely focused on offline tests, mainly to understand the impact of ageing processes.
+To close this research gap, BIST and SBST for physical degradation effects on these components require further investigation, in particular with a focus on ageing monitors that are deployable online.

+We envision that research on dynamically adaptive strategies (\eg dynamic voltage \cite{iruws-kbw-16} and frequency scaling \cite{rsw-dcrci-22}), augmented with degradation information, can help to advance ageing-aware embedded devices without hindering the overall system performance beyond the strictly necessary.
+In an attempt to abstract developers from hardware degradation effects, vendors impose design-time guard bands.
+Such limits guaranty for embedded components that operate within specifications to account for normal degradation conditions.
+Nonetheless, in certain deployment environments degradation may affect components more than expected (\eg enhanced radiation \cite{tidi-dmhk, lbkfs-sdpdf-24}).
+Operation outside vendor boundaries can reduce system reliability (\eg higher clock frequencies, lower core voltage, or deployments longer than guaranteed lifetimes), but it can also boost application performance \cite{edfc-kcmp-22}.
+Monitoring the device degradation and testing the actual hardware limits may enable such type of operations.
+Indeed, by continuously self-assessing the limitations of the components, an ageing-aware dynamic guard band could be determined at which the device still operates safely.

+We foresee that adaptive hardware resource management techniques, both at component and system levels, can benefit from degradation monitoring systems.
+This would enable better informed decisions on resource allocation, based on task characteristics and underlying hardware conditions.